 “Paragon One brought us a great, diverse pool, not only in terms of educational background, but also diverse in culture, ethnicity and gender.
 I thought they all displayed the sort of values that we look for,” Pettus said.
-“The students were very curious and well prepared, very clear on the task assigned, asked really targeted questions and helped us create industry research that truly helped with our work.”
+“The students were very curious and well prepared, very clear on the task assigned, asked really targeted questions.”

 The COVID19 crisis has proved to be an inflection point for innovation in many industries, and while remote externships were particularly popular during lockdown, it stands to reason they will continue to be a valuable early talent identification tool for companies to assess student work on real projects at scale.
 And there are benefits for students too.

 Remote externships allow students the opportunity to work in a virtual professional setting and give them the flexibility to work on a more targeted project - supported by task-specific training - than a general internship allows.

 Jeffrey Li, a rising senior at Dartmouth College in New Hampshire, said he used the time management skills he had developed as an athlete to succeed during the externship, and appreciated the opportunity to work asynchronously.

 “Remote externships really work for me because they allow me to manage work on my own time.
 I’ve done several and honestly, the Facebook externship I did through Paragon One was the best one I’ve ever had,” he said.

 “The weekly Zoom calls where we reported the progress we had made with the Facebook Disruptors team was very, very motivational.
 I study government and policy and it just never occurred to me that I could apply my skills at Facebook or to a Big Tech job.
 This externship opened my eyes to new possibilities for my career.”